 Your system is packaged to stay undamaged in transit.
 Please inspect all components to ensure no damage has occurred prior to continuing.
 Carefully remove the packaging material from around the system and discard.
 Inspect your Phaser for any shipping damage.
-If damage has occurred, notify the shipping company that made delivery to begin a damage claim.
+If damage has occurred, notify abc as soon as possible to begin a damage claim.